phauer/comment-sidecar/README.md

 Copy whole content of the `src` directory (except `playground.html`) to your web space.
 You can put it wherever you like.
 Just remember the path.
 The following example assumes that all files are put in the root directory `/`.

-Open `comment-sidecar-config.php` and configure it:
+Open `config.php` and configure it:

 ```php
 <?php